top of page

 Being proactive

 Employers value employees who are proactive and who take initiative.
 They want to see that you are willing to take on new challenges and that you are not afraid to step out of your comfort zone.
 You can volunteer to take on an additional project, or help out your colleagues with their tasks.
-Whatever you do, make sure that you are doing it with a positive attitude and a willingness to learn.
-It will also benefit you as you will gain more experience by taking initiative.

 Digital skills

 Graduates who are confident with technology and have strong digital skills are in high demand with employers.
-In today's increasingly digital world, employers need staff who are comfortable using computers and various pieces of software.
+In today's increasingly digital world, employers need staff who are comfortable using computers and various tools and technologies.
 They want to see that you can navigate your way around a computer and that you are willing to learn new skills.
-If you are not confident with technology, now is the time to start learning.
-There are plenty of free online resources that can help you to improve your digital skills.

 Strong work ethics